 Does PPWR change the eco-modulation grid?

 Yes, indirectly.
 PPWR introduces harmonised recyclability classes (A, B, C) effective 2030, which will eventually align Member State eco-modulation grids.
 Until 2030, France continues to apply its own grid published annually by Citeo, Refashion, Ecosystem and other eco-organisms.
-Non-EU sellers should not pre-emptively redesign for PPWR — stick with current French grids and update when the 2030 transition kicks in.
+Non-EU sellers should not pre-emptively redesign for PPWR, stick with current French grids and update when the 2030 transition kicks in.

 Do I have to redesign my packaging to qualify for bonuses?

 Not always.
 Some bonuses come from switching suppliers (single-material PE instead of multi-laminate, transparent PET instead of dark PET, FSC-certified cardboard).
 Others come from labelling correctly (Triman logo, Info-tri instructions).
-And some from declaring accurately — over-declaring complexity costs you money.
+And some from declaring accurately, over-declaring complexity costs you money.
 Audit your declared composition before you redesign anything.

 We review your declaration before submission

 Eco-modulation is one of the operational details we review for every client at the annual declaration stage.
 Catch the bonuses, avoid the avoidable maluses, file accurate data.
-Flat €490 setup + €249/month per stream — /pricing.
+Volume-tier pricing per stream (Light from €49/mo, Standard from €199/mo, Volume from €349/mo), with a one-off setup from €290 to €1,290 depending on the stream and tier.
+See /pricing.
 Send your packaging spec sheets to /contact for a quick modulation review.

 Ready to start your French EPR registration?